yuanyue-liu-group/EDI/docs/source/Tutorial.rst

 Postprocessing to get transport properties
 ------------------------------------------------

-Finally, we  can calcualte the carrier mobility.
+Finally, we  can calcualte the carrier mobility and conductivity.
 Previous calculation gives ``pp.dat`` file, use this file and the postprocessing script ``mu.py`` to calculate the carrier mobility.
 Current supported model is MRTA.
 Other models such as iterative BTE methods are under development.